OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## Software citation <a name="Citation"></a>

 Citations form one of the most important interactions in scholarly research, forming the basis of our referencing and metrics systems.
-Typically, this is performed thanks to the assistance of [Digital Object Identifiers]() (DOI)
+Typically, this is performed thanks to the assistance of [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI).
+A DOI is a persistent identifier or handle that meets a common standard, depending on the purpose, such as for identifying academic information.

 ## Using GitHub and Zenodo <a name="GitHub_Zenodo"></a>

-** NOTE: THIS IS WHERE A PRACTICAL ACTIVITY WILL BE**
+** NOTE: THIS IS WHERE A PRACTICAL ACTIVITY WILL BE** [Task 1](Task_1.Rmd)

+** NOTE: POSSIBLE TASK 2, SETTING UP A GITHUBE REPO**

 Note that GitHub itself is not OSS.
 However, Git, the tool which it is based on, is.
 Git is designed to help manage the source code files, and the updates to them, for a software-related project.
 However, it can also be extended to other non-software projects; for example, this MOOC!